mavolin/logstract/CONTRIBUTING.md

 # Contributing

 We would love to see the ideas you want to bring in to improve this project.
-But before you get started, make sure to follow the guidelines below:
+Before you get started, make sure to follow the guidelines below:

 ## Contributing through issues